mateosi98/Fintech-Clustering/README.md

-# wealth_management
+# Fintech Clustering

-Wealth management insight analysis.
+Wealth management dataset clustering with K-MEANS

 The dataset was given to me for a Fintech interview